daja0923/SynchronizedUnbalancedSnapshotList/README.md

 Only when the element for the current version is updated with ```replace()```, we add additional value to the index.
 So, if no update is done the memory usage will be size of the list.

+## Note:
+I created my own List interface to keep it simple and clean